José Darío Innella

-At the Royal Opera House, was Assistant Director for Don Carlo (Verdi, directed by Nicholas Hytner), Der Rosenkavalier (Strauss, directed by John Schlesinger, revival director: Andrew Sinclair), The Rake’s Progress (Stravinsky, directed by Robert Lapage), Powder Her Face (Adés, directed by Carlos Wagner), Tamerlano (Handel, directed by Graham Vick) and Le Nozze di Figaro (Mozart, directed by David McVicar); at the Teatro Real, Madrid, was Assistant Director for La Bohème (Puccini, directed by Richard Jones), Die Zauberflöte (Mozart, directed by Barrie Kosky) and Don Giovanni (Mozart, directed by Claus Guth); at the Gran Teatre del Liceu, Barcelona, was Assistant Director for Rodelinda (Händel, directed by Claus Guth), at the Opera National de Montpellier was Revival Director for Werther (Massenet, directed by Bruno Ravella), at the Théâtre Royal de la Monnaie was Associate Director for Aída (Verdi, directed by Stathis Livathinos), production he revived for the Israeli Opera, Tel Aviv; at the Berlin Staatsoper Unter den Linden was Assistant Director and later Revival Director for Cosi fan tutte (Mozart, directed by Vincent Huguet) and is currently Assistant Director for a new production of Der Ring des Nibelungen (Wagner, director Dmitri Tcherniakov) and Daphne (R. Strauss, director Romeo Castellucci).
+At the Royal Opera House, Covent Garden, was Assistant Director for Don Carlo (Verdi, directed by Nicholas Hytner), Der Rosenkavalier (Strauss, directed by John Schlesinger, revival director: Andrew Sinclair), The Rake’s Progress (Stravinsky, directed by Robert Lapage), Powder Her Face (Adés, directed by Carlos Wagner), Tamerlano (Handel, directed by Graham Vick) and Le Nozze di Figaro (Mozart, directed by David McVicar); at the Teatro Real, Madrid, was Assistant Director for La Bohème (Puccini, directed by Richard Jones), Die Zauberflöte (Mozart, directed by Barrie Kosky) and Don Giovanni (Mozart, directed by Claus Guth); at the Gran Teatre del Liceu, Barcelona, was Assistant Director for Rodelinda (Händel, directed by Claus Guth), at the Opera National de Montpellier was Revival Director for Werther (Massenet, directed by Bruno Ravella), at the Théâtre Royal de la Monnaie was Associate Director for Aída (Verdi, directed by Stathis Livathinos), production he revived for the Israeli Opera, Tel Aviv; at the Berlin Staatsoper Unter den Linden was Assistant Director and later Revival Director for Cosi fan tutte (Mozart, directed by Vincent Huguet) and is currently Assistant Director for a new production of Der Ring des Nibelungen (Wagner, director Dmitri Tcherniakov) and Daphne (R. Strauss, director Romeo Castellucci).

 In 2009, directed The Truth About Love, a little less than fate, a fully staged dramatic show based on three song cycles by Britten, Schumann and Ebel at the Royal Opera House’s Linbury Theatre.